DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Related Works

 \subsection{Differentiable Physics}

 The development of differentiable simulators\cite{brax_2021, mjx} has provided powerful tools for incorporating underlying physics directly into the learning process.
-By leveraging physically consistent gradients, these simulators enable sample-efficient training and provide interpretable learning signals from states.
-Building on this capability, several works have proposed policy learning methods that utilize gradient signals from differentiable simulators to guide policy optimization\cite{pods_2021, shac_2022}.
+By leveraging analytical gradients, these simulators enable sample-efficient training and provide interpretable learning signals from states.
+Building on this capability, several works have proposed policy learning methods that utilize gradient from differentiable simulators to guide policy optimization\cite{pods_2021, shac_2022}.
 Another line of research leverages the ability to backpropagate from states to actions, reformulating motion or skill imitation as a state-matching problem.
 DiffMimic\cite{diffmimic_2023} demonstrated efficient learning of dynamic character control from a single demonstration, while ILD\cite{ild_2023} introduced a bidirectional state-matching objective that stabilizes training.
 In addition, differentiable simulation has been combined with state-diffusion planning to train latent action representations\cite{insactor_2023}, which are then employed as tracking controllers for language-guided character control.

-Our framework directly embeds a differentiable simulator into the flow matching framework, optimizing action trajectories to match a target probability flow in the state space.
+Our framework directly embeds a differentiable simulator into the flow matching framework, optimizing actions to match a target probability flow in the state space.
 This tight integration enables end-to-end learning of physically-grounded generative policy directly from state-only demonstrations.